David Pearson (racing driver): Legacy

+William Byron and Hendrick Motorsports sporting a Pearson tribute sticker in the 2018 season finale at Homestead-Miami Speedway.

 The National Motor Sports Press Association's Hall of Fame inducted Pearson in 1991, and inducted into the Motorsports Hall of Fame of America in 1993.
 He was inducted in the International Motorsports Hall of Fame in 1993 and the Charlotte Motor Speedway Court of Legends in 1998.
 He was one of ten finalists for the Driver of the Quarter Century (1967–91) sponsored by a United States businessman; Mario Andretti won the award.
 In mid-1999, Sports Illustrated used votes from 40 NASCAR insiders to name Pearson the Top Stock Car Driver of the Twentieth Century.

 In 2009, Pearson was one of the 25 nominees for the first class to be inducted into the NASCAR Hall of Fame.
 NASCAR named the five people to be inducted in its 2010 class and it stated that he finished between sixth and eighth place.
 Pearson left the premises ten minutes after the inductees were announced.
 The snub drew public criticism and some writers predicted that he will be the headliner for the 2011 class.

 At the induction ceremony, Pearson said that he felt the inaugural class should include more pioneers such as Raymond Parks, Tim Flock, and Lee Petty.
 Pearson said "I feel like if I was going in next year and I knew Raymond Parks wasn't, I'd withdraw my name to get him in."
 In 2010, Pearson was named to the 2011 class in the NASCAR Hall of Fame.
 He received the most votes, from 50 of 53 voters.
 "I am just proud that that many people thought enough to vote for me", Pearson said.
 He added that he had not felt slighted by Bill France Jr. beating him into the 2010 class by one vote.
 He was inducted into the NASCAR Hall of Fame on May 23, 2011.